ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 ### Crystallographic quartic surfaces

-This folder contains computational results for the families of crystallographic quartic surfaces appearing in [Table 8 of the paper]() *TODO add link to page 29*.
+This folder contains computational results for the families of crystallographic quartic surfaces appearing in [Table 8 of the paper](https://arxiv.org/pdf/2509.06785#page=29).
 There is one txt file for each group in that table, and such a file contains
 - a list of generators of the group as a subgroup of $\mathrm{GL}_4(\mathbb{Z})$,
 - the basis we chose for the linear system of invariants,
 - a list of equivalent crystallographic groups,